AlyssaChow/3005B-AlyssaChow/README.md

 Not for distribution.
 Please.

-I made the error of have the node modules folder in this, sorry.
+I made the error of having the node modules folder in this, sorry.

 Have your postgreSQL database ready and insert the .sql files.
 Start with the DDL.sql first.